 Here are 4 of the most common forms ginger takes once the ginger peel is completely removed.

 Chopping ginger into cubes is not the most common form of peeled ginger.
 It is still a viable option for storage.
-Simply make ginger slices of equal thickness.
+Make ginger slices of equal thickness.
 Then, make horizontal and vertical knife strokes.

 The result is small blocks of ginger that are more or less equal in size.